aandrews-amu/American-Road-Trip-Path-Finding-Project/README.md

 By Abigail Andrews, Emma Sheridan, and Wil Troxel <br />
 <br />
 We implemented a cross-country road trip planner using a constraint satisfaction problem combined with a branch and bound algorithm.
 We ran our code over 10 national park destinations to generate a roadtrip path plan.
 We also used code from Randy Olsen to run a genetic algorithm over our 10 destinations.
 Both algorithms successfully generated the same optimized path.
 We also implemented unit tests to ensure the correctness of our algorithm.
 We used timer functions to time the branch and bound and genetic algorithms to find that the genetic algorithm was much faster that the branch and bound algorithm, as expected given the worst case exponential run time of branch and bound (~8 seconds versus ~24 seconds).
-Below is a summary of our code files. <br />
+Below is a summary of our code files.
 <br />

 ### Constraint Satisfaction Problem using Branch and Bound